J0hnTh3Kn1ght/Windows-PrivEsc/README.md

 #### Note: I am a cybersecurity student sharing this project in case it is useful to other students or professionals.

-- Scans for misconfigurations that could let someone escalate privileges
-- Searches for credentials and secrets buried in files
-- Lets you filter by file type
-- Uses colors to make results easier to read
-- Built to be modular, so you can add your own stuff

 ## Usage

 ```powershell